chb/21cfr11pro-ig/source/pages/overview.md

 The FHIR resources in this type of system are signed at the system boundary by the gateway software that is normally implemented as "back to back" EDC and FHIR clients.
 This gateway authenticates with the external EDC and transforms the PRO data into QuestionnaireResponses before HTTP POSTing them to the FHIR Server.

+In this architecture transactions from the EDC have to be imported to FHIR in a repeatable order to allow a full audit of transactions and recreation of warehouse state for comparison.

+Use of a gateway model will result in Provenance being asserted by only the number of actor identities as there are gateways to the FHIR server.
+The gateway can add the original EDC's view of the original PRO subject's identity, and the role it plays.

 #### 21 CFR 11 PRO FHIR EDC and Warehousing